ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 ```
 ## Corruptions
-Corruptions are, sometimes irreversible, mutations to your character, brought on
+Corruptions are, sometimes irreversible, mutations to your character brought on
 by corrupted mana radiation.
-When you are forced to roll a corruption roll a
-1d4.
+Each chart uses a d20 to determine the random
+corruption a character gains.

-### Bad Corruptions (1)
+### Bad Corruptions

-#### Instant Death (1)
+#### My Shadow (1)
-Either by turning into a pillar of salt or having your head explode, you
-instatly die.
+Your shadow detaches from your body, gaining a mind of its own and stats
+and features identical to yours.
+It has values antithetical to yours and may
+either attack you the moment it is detached or it may go out into the world
+seeking a way to thwart you over time.
+This corruption may not be cured until
+your shadow has been vanquished and until then you have no shadow.

 #### Curse (2)
 You are inflicted with a random curse.